Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If all the above actions are still not resolving your issue, you might be able to upgrade to a faster plan if you’re on fibre.
 Your ISP controls how big the pipe is coming in and out of your house, which in turn controls how much data can fit down it at any one time.
 Upgrading to a wider pipe will therefore ensure you can do more in your home without bottlenecking the speed.

-Switch to 4G mobile broadband in times of trouble
+Switch to 4G or 5G mobile broadband in times of trouble

 If all else fails and you’re still experiencing slow internet, you can use the data from your mobile phone.
 Comparing current mobile plans shows that there are some handy-sized data allowances nowadays, and while you wouldn’t want to run your whole home off 4G for a month, it can get you out of a sticky situation.